goblinchess/GoblinChessChromiaBackend/README.md

 - **🧱 Wall**: Create barriers on the board to block movement
 - **🌀 Portal**: Create magical gateways for piece teleportation

-### Tactical Spells
+### Delayed Spells
 - **💀 Resurrect**: Bring back a captured piece (delayed effect)
 - **⏳ Double Move**: Make two moves in a single turn

 ## 🎯 Game Modes

 ### Classic Mode
-- Traditional chess emphasis with few random events.
+- Traditional chess emphasis on few random events and a lot of strategy.

 ### Chaotic Mode
 - More unpredictable gameplay, since the result of every attack is determined by rolling dice.
 Primarily for kids or if you want to beat someone above your rating.

 ## 🏗️ Architecture

-This dApp is built using **Rell**, Chromia's domain-specific language for blockchain development.
-The architecture follows a modular design:
+This is a "dApp" and it is built using **Rell**, Chromia's domain-specific language for blockchain development.
+The archtecture is based on the entity-relationship concept (from relational databases).
+Here are some core conepts:

 ### Core Modules
-- **Game Management**: Player registration, game creation, lobby system
+- **Game Management**: Player registration, game creation, lobby system.
-- **Turn System**: Complex turn progression with card/move/neutral phases
+- **Turn System**: Turn progression with card/move/neutral phases.
-- **Piece Logic**: Traditional chess piece behavior and movement validation
+- **Piece Logic**: Traditional chess piece behavior and movement validation, with extra rules for enchanted pieces.
-- **Card System**: Spell casting mechanics and effect resolution
+- **Card System**: Spell casting mechanics and effect resolution.
-- **Board State**: Position tracking and compressed game state storage
+- **Board State**: Keeping the board in memory during an operation is usually the most performant alternative.
+We use the `board_positions_all` struct to pass this information around.
-- **Check/Mate Detection**: Advanced chess rule validation, since the cards effect mate calculation.
+- **Check/Mate Detection**: Chess rule validation expanding on the traditional ones, since the cards (especially portals) effect the checkmate calculation.
-- **Event System**: Game event logging and replay functionality
+- **Event System**: Game event logging and replay functionality.
+Old games can be analyzed.

-### Database Schema
-- **Players**: User profiles with ELO ratings and statistics
-- **Games**: Active and completed game states
-- **Turns**: Granular turn-by-turn game progression
-- **Pieces**: Individual piece tracking with enchantments
-- **Cards**: Spell card plays and effects
-- **Events**: Comprehensive game event logging

 ## 🚀 Developer Getting Started
-You want to fork this repository, or just try to run it on your local computer.
+You can try out this code by cloning the repo and and start a Chromia node on your local computer.

 ### Prerequisites
+- PostgreSQL.
-- Chromia blockchain environment
+- Chromia blockchain environment, but only the `CHR` tool is needed.
-- Rell compiler version 0.14.2 or higher
+- An editor with a Rell plugin is nice (Rell version 0.14.2 or higher), unless you like to read code in black-n-white?

 ### Installation
-For how to setup your environment you need to go to https://chromia.com.
+For how to setup your environment you can visit https://chromia.com.
 You can also watch my videos explaining how I did it for this game: https://www.youtube.com/@GoblinChess_Olle

 ### Playing the Game